Teen paralysed from rare disorder loses ACC battle

 Most cases require hospital treatment but make a full recovery.
 Some are a medical emergency and can be fatal.

-The teen had been mildly unwell for several days, until he started to experience difficult walking and had arm weakness, even collapsing and needing help to get back up while walking the dog, court documents said.
+The teen had been mildly unwell for several days, until he started to experience difficulty walking and had arm weakness, even collapsing and needing help to get back up while walking the dog, court documents said.

 His mother called an after-hours medical centre and, after a lengthy discussion with a nurse, was given incorrect medical advice, meaning no immediate steps were taken for him to have a further medical assessment.